keithkade/autograder/README.md

 We have the best project.

-WE ARE USING RUBY VERSION: <version here>
+WE ARE USING RUBY VERSION: 2.2.3